 The Glass Mountain - a composer turned WWII pilot is shot down in the Dolomites, where he hears a local legend which becomes the inspiration for an opera he writes after the war.
 Opera star Tito Gobbi (who was born in Bassano del Grappa), playing a partisan, sings La Montanara, a beloved mountain song.
 Wonderful score by the legendary Nino Rota, who scored many of Fellini's films.
 I purchased it on videotape from Amazon.
 I love this film!

-A Place for Lovers - the usually wonderful Marcello Mastroianni and Faye Dunaway, with whom he was having a real life affair at the time (it must have clouded his judgement).
+A Place for Lovers - starring the usually wonderful Marcello Mastroianni and Faye Dunaway, with whom he was having a real life affair at the time (it must have clouded his judgement).
 I recall this film as being dreadful and almost unwatchable.
-I kept hanging on to just see the part filmed in the Dolomites.There were scenes in Asolo and at the Villa Barbaro in Maser (Treviso province).
+I kept hanging on to just see the part filmed in the Dolomites.There were scenes in Asolo and at the Villa Barbaro in Maser (both in Treviso province).

 The Italian Job (2003 version) - The lake and dam on the Passo Fedaia (on the border between Belluno and Trento provinces) are the backdrop of the scene that takes place in the snow-covered mountains.